bravoalpha79/MothRadar/TESTING.md

 _Analysis: Upon Search, the queryset is set correctly (the number of pages is correct), but requesting the next page deletes the search call and reverts to the default queryset (and number of pages) of TicketListView._

 _Solution: I have tried to override reverting to the default queryset but all my attempts have been unsuccessful.
-In the end a workaround has been implemented in the form of disabling pagination altogehter for the search view (`self.paginate_by=None`), which is based on a post from Stack Overflow._
+In the end a workaround has been implemented in the form of disabling pagination altogether for the search view (`self.paginate_by=None`), which is based on a post from Stack Overflow._

 _Validation: Revalidate Python code of tickets/views.py.
 Verify that pagination is disabled for the search view, but is unaffected for other ticket list views and filters._

 Outcome: Fix implemented, Python code successfully revalidated.
 Search view is no longer paginated so the issue is absent, and pagination on all other views/filters is unaffected.

-**Conclusion: the issue has been fixed.
+**Conclusion: the issue has been fixed with a workaround.
 A better fix will be attempted in a future version.**
 ***
 **Issue #2: Ticket list view and detail view needlessly display time (H:MM) of ticket creation.**